Personal notes used as a general recap before the Associate Cloud Engineer exam

 # Create a forwarding rule to direct network traffic to a load balancer gcloud compute forwarding-rules create

-Choose the Load Balancer
+Choose the Load Balancer Link to heading

 Based on docs